Partnering to improve Aboriginal health

 We work with Aboriginal Community Controlled Health Organisations (ACCHOs) and Aboriginal people to address inequalities and improve health and wellbeing.
 We are preparing an Action Plan: Aboriginal Health focusing on how we can contribute to ‘Closing the Gap’ in health outcomes for Aboriginal people and their communities across South Eastern NSW.

 View our Aboriginal Health Report Card to learn about improvements in Aboriginal health, led by local service providers and the community.
 It shows our work to improve social and emotional wellbeing for Aboriginal people.

 You can also view our snapshot of Aboriginal health in the region.

-Search our case studies, to find out more about some of the initiatives we support.
+Search our stories of success to read more about some of the initiatives we support.